Decay of the Weyl curvature in expanding black hole cosmologies: First order redshift

 \subsection{Weyl Currents}

 The components of the first order Weyl current

 have been calculated for a general commutation vectorfield $X$, and are presented \emph{in the special case $n=\nb=0$}, and \emph{relative to the frame} $(\Lbh,\Lh;e_A)$ in \CLemma{14.1}.
+Here and in the following Lemma $i$, $\mb$, $m$, $\nb$, $n$, and $j$ refer to the null decomposition of the deformation tensor ${}^{(X)}\hat{\pi}$ of a general commutation vectorfield $X$ as given in \eqref{eq:pih:components} in the case $X=N$.
+Note that $\tr i=j$ holds generally because $\tr \hat{\pi}=0$.

-In the following Lemma we list the formulas for the components in the general case, $n\neq \nb \neq 0$, decomposed relative to the frame $(e_3,e_4;e_A)$.
+In the following Lemma we list the formulas for the components of ${}^{(X)}J^1(W)$ in the general case, $n\neq \nb \neq 0$, decomposed relative to the frame $(e_3,e_4;e_A)$.
 These formulas can be inferred from the expressions in \CLemma{14.1} using the replacements \eqref{eq:lorentz:structure}.

 \begin{lemma} The null components of the Weyl current $J^1(W)$ relative to the frame $(e_3,e_4;e_A)$ are given by

 \end{lemma}

 \begin{proof} Consider for example